revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/Angular/01-IntroductionToAngular.md

 ---

-30. What are files we can find under the _src_ folder?
+30. What are the files that we can find under the _src_ folder?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)